5.6.3 Reapplying for collection

 A payer has complied with their child support obligations if they pay the maintenance liability when it is due (section 39(5)(a)).
 In determining whether compliance has been met, the Registrar will examine the evidence provided by both parties such as bank statements, automatic transfer of payments, cheque butts and written statements.

-A child support obligation is considered to have been complied with if the payer has made a payment of a kind prescribed in regulation 5D, that would be credited against the ongoing liability if the case was registered for collection and the payment was sufficient to meet the liability (section 39A(8)).
+A child support obligation is considered to have been complied with if the payer has made a payment of a kind prescribed in section 19 of the CSRC Regs, that would be credited against the ongoing liability if the case was registered for collection and the payment was sufficient to meet the liability (section 39A(8)).
 The payer must have also paid 70% of the ongoing liability directly to the payee by the date it was due.
 The Registrar will give both parties the opportunity to make statements and provide evidence about whether the payments have been made.

 The payer has satisfactorily explained their failure to meet their obligations & rectified that failure